Ph.D. in Communication Sciences and Disorders

 At the close of the question and answer period, the student should present a summary statement indicating his/her scholarly interests, reasons for pursuing a doctoral program, career goals, progress toward these goals, and future plans.

 At the close of the oral examination, the Academic Advisory Committee will meet to evaluate the student's resubmitted version of the paper and oral performance (see above for evaluation criteria).
 After each member of the Academic Advisory Committee evaluates the student, the faculty votes on whether or not to admit the student to candidacy.
-Faculty may vote: (1) pass (i.e., the student passed the candidacy examination and should now be considered an official doctoral student); (2) fail, but given the opportunity to retake the candidacy examination; or (3) fail, without the opportunity to retake the examination resulting in termination of the student's program.
-To pass Candidacy, the student must receive a favorable vote of at least two thirds of the Academic Advisory Committee members.
-In some cases the student may pass the Candidacy Examination but the Academic Advisory Committee may indicate the need for remediation in a specific area (i.e., the student performs satisfactorily with respect to most of the evaluation criteria but requires remediation efforts in technical writing or oral communication skills).
+Faculty may vote: (1) pass (i.e., the student passed the qualifying exam and should now be considered an official doctoral student); (2) fail, but given the opportunity to retake the qualifying exam; or (3) fail, without the opportunity to retake the examination resulting in termination of the student's program.
+To pass the qualifying exam, the student must receive a favorable vote of at least two thirds of the Academic Advisory Committee members.
+In some cases the student may pass the qualifying exam but the Academic Advisory Committee may indicate the need for remediation in a specific area (i.e., the student performs satisfactorily with respect to most of the evaluation criteria but requires remediation efforts in technical writing or oral communication skills).

 Preparation for the Comprehensive Examination